 The examples men- 17 — 19 , elicited different ERP patterns, a finding tioned in this section have been chosen because of that was taken to support the Government-Binding their historical importance or their relevance to gen- analysis over alternatives under which these ungram- eral points that are being illustrated; no position maticalities might not be divvied up in the same way.
 In principle, the logic of the experiment evidence favoring possibility 1 over alternatives makes additional predictions, which apparently have 2 and 3 ; their magnetoencephalography MEG not been tested: namely, that all sentences violating data supported this conclusion, finding that sentences a particular constraint would have an ERP signature like 21b showed an increase in amplitude of a in common.

-For example, one would expect sentences component known as the anterior midline field like those in 20 to pattern with AMF , relative to sentences like 21a.
+go to link For example, one would expect sentences component known as the anterior midline field like those in 20 to pattern with AMF , relative to sentences like 21a.
 In two other, superficially quite dissimilar, syn- Until this is established, it is difficult to exclude More recent work has endeavored to find evi- [Regular meaning] dence for the same neurophysiological response to b The nimble climber imagined the ice different syntactic configurations in order to asso- survivable even though others did not.

 Pylkkanen and colleagues have something, i.
 In one, Brennan and in 22b , e.
 Finding the AMF the aspectual type required by the meaning of the in sentences like 21b , 22b , and 23b supports sentence as a whole.
 For example, the verb sneeze the claim that a common operation is involved in often denotes a single instance of the event of sneez- all three instances of semantic mismatch, independent ing a punctual reading , as in 21a ; however, some of their syntactic form.